pragyy/datascience-readme-template/README.md

 ## Codes and Resources Used
 In this section I give user the necessary information about the software requirements.
 - **Editor Used:**  Informing the user of the editor used to produce the project.
 - **Python Version:** Informing the user of the version of python used for this project.
-If you aare using some other language such as R, you can mention that as well.
+If you are using some other language such as R, you can mention that as well.

 ## Python Packages Used
 In this section, I include all the necessary dependencies needed to reproduce the project, so that the reader can install them before replicating the project.
 I categorize the long list of packages used as -
 - **General Purpose:** General purpose packages like `urllib, os, request`, and many more.
 - **Data Manipulation:** Packages used for handling and importing dataset such as `pandas, numpy` and others.
 - **Data Visualization:** Include packages which were used to plot graphs in the analysis or for understanding the ML modelling such as `seaborn, matplotlib` and others.
-- **Machine Learning:** This includes packages that were used to generate the ml model such as `scikit, tensorflow`.
+- **Machine Learning:** This includes packages that were used to generate the ML model such as `scikit, tensorflow`, etc.

 The level of granularity you want to provide for the above list is entirely up to you.
 You can also add a few more levels, such as those for statistical analysis or data preparation, or you can simply incorporate them into the above list as is.